I Tried Nissin Rich Cup Noodle Suppon Turtle Soup Flavor

-In Japan, its brand name is written as Nissin Cup Noodle, while, in countries other than Japan, its instant cup ramen are sold under the name of Nissin Cup Noodles.
+Known as the world’s first instant cup noodle, Nissin Cup Noodle is Japan’s top instant ramen brand.
+While in Japan its name is Nissin Cup Noodle, in countries other than Japan, the products are sold by the name of Nissin Cup Noodles.

-The previous instant cup ramen of the Nissin Rich Cup Noodle series was released in November of last year, and I actually enjoyed the luxurious sea urchin Uni ramen.
+As the name suggests, the Rich Cup Noodle is the luxurious version of the regular Cup Noodle line and its cup noodles go on sale for a limited time only.
+The previous cup ramen of the Nissin Rich Cup Noodle series was released in November of last year, and I actually enjoyed the luxurious sea urchin Uni ramen.

-Nissin Rich Cup Noodle Suppon Turtle Soup Flavored Instant Ramen
+Nissin Rich Cup Noodle Suppon Soup Flavor Instant Ramen

-Other ingredients in the soup base are chicken seasoning, dried bonito seasoning, lard, collagen peptide, sweeteners, mackerel seasoning, salt, gelatin, flavoring, yeast extract, spices, flavor oil, Shiitake mushroom seasoning, and pork seasoning.
+Although the Suppon turtle itself is expensive, the soup base of this instant ramen actually contains Suppon powder, and other ingredients include chicken seasoning, dried bonito seasoning, lard, collagen peptide, sweeteners, mackerel seasoning, salt, gelatin, flavoring, yeast extract, spices, flavor oil, Shiitake mushroom seasoning, and pork seasoning.

-The topping for this Suppon ramen consists of seasoned chicken meatballs, chopped green onions, Chinese wolfberry fruit, and seasoned Shiitake mushrooms
+As with other regular Cup Noodles, the garnish for this Suppon ramen is mixed in with the dried noodle block and soup base powder and consists of seasoned chicken meatballs, chopped green onions, Chinese wolfberry fruit, and seasoned Shiitake mushrooms.

 Price and Where to Buy